ashwinvis/ashwinvis.github.io/content/2021-08-30-domain-name.md

 > The result was a small [domain-name-search Python tool](https://codeberg.org/ashwinvis/domain-name-search)

-By doing so, I was able to check availability of a different combinations of domain names using `whois` and visualize costs in an interactive plot.
-Of course it was not perfect, a few domain names which were available were up for premium registration (prices often exceeding thousands of dollars).
+By doing so, I was able to check availability of different combinations of domain names using `whois` and visualize costs in an interactive plot.
+Of course, it was not perfect, a few domain names which were available were up for premium registration (prices often exceeding thousands of dollars).
 Which were not for me.
 Once I had a shortlist done, it was easy to reduce the options.